remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 	- 16 measure chorus
 		- Back gardens
 		- Exaggerate camera motions to match the large arm motions
-	- 16 measure B section <- show off on cinematographics/fast movements
+	- 16 measure B section
 		- Flashes of stills in other parts of mansion?
 1-2 beats long
 	- 8 measure bridge
 		- Some other "cutscene" or some other new format?